Mirdalan/light_dimmer/README.md

 # Light dimmer for Raspberry Pi

 The project made as part of my custom home automation solution.
-This is pure Python 3 project tested on Python 3.6.
+This is Python 3 project tested on Python 3.5 and 3.6.
 Since it's quite simple it may work on older versions, but I won't recommend trying that.

 This project uses: